Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 In this work, instead of \eqref{E:Eq_Pi_truncated}, we will take a slightly more general type of relaxation law for $\Pi$, namely

 where $\lambda$ is a transport coefficient associated with the nonlinear behavior of $\Pi$, which is a known function of $\Density$ and $n$.
 Equation \eqref{E:Eq_Bulk_lambda} obviously reduces to \eqref{E:Eq_Pi_truncated} when $\lambda=0$ and our result also covers this case.
-The inclusion of $\lambda$ is motivated by kinetic theory, see \cite{Denicol:2012cn}.
+The inclusion of $\lambda$ is motivated by kinetic theory, because derivations from kinetic theory lead to a form of the equations more general than originally proposed by M\"uller, Israel, and Stewart, including the presence of the term $\la \Pi^2$, see \cite{Denicol:2012cn}.
 More generally, such arguments from kinetic theory suggest also the inclusion of the term $\zeta \Pi \nabla_\alpha u^\alpha$ on the LHS of \eqref{E:Eq_Bulk_lambda}.
 We do not consider such a term here for simplicity, as the proof for \eqref{E:Eq_Pi_truncated} and \eqref{E:Eq_Bulk_lambda} is essentially the same, whereas including $\zeta \Pi \nabla_\alpha u^\alpha$ would require further conditions and analysis.